-Lahontan Dam is capable of holding 312,000 acre feet of water when it’s full, and when visiting, be sure to keep an eye out for the ancient shoreline surrounding the mountainsides in the area.
-Though the dam has been part of the northern Nevada story for more than 100 years, it became an official State Recreation in 1971 and hasn’t looked back since.
+Lake Lahontan Dam is capable of holding 312,000 acre feet of water when it’s full.
+When visiting, be sure to keep an eye out for the ancient shoreline surrounding the mountainsides in the area.
+Though the dam has been part of the northern Nevada story for more than 100 years, it became an official State Recreation Area in 1971 and beckoned outdoor recreators of all kinds ever since.

-The main attraction at this State Recreation Area is the water, drawing in visitors and locals alike for great boating, fishing and waterskiing.
-When conditions are right, you can even canoe from one state park to another, starting at Fort Churchill State Historic Site, down the Carson River and into Lake Lahontan.
-Aside from tons of water-based recreation ops, take advantage of amazing horseback riding, hiking, and camping.
-Wild horses, bobcat, fox and deer share the park with a variety of birds, including pelicans, herons, egrets and hawks.
-Lahontan is also a nesting site for Bald Eagles, so be sure to keep an eye peeled when cruising through the region.
+The main attraction at Lahontan Reservoir is the water, drawing in visitors and locals alike for great boating, fishing, and water skiing.
+When conditions are right, canoe from one state park to another, starting at Fort Churchill State Historic Park, down the Carson River and into Lake Lahontan.
+Aside from tons of water-based recreation opportunities, Lake Lahontan allows visitors to take advantage of amazing horseback riding, hiking, and camping.
+Wild horses, bobcat, fox, and deer share the park with a variety of birds, including pelicans, herons, egrets, hawks and nesting Bald Eagles.

 Silver Springs Beach #7 offers developed campground facilities that are open year-round, each equipped with restrooms, tables, and grills.
 Primitive on-the-beach camping is permitted in all areas, except for day use and boat ramp areas.
 The area also offers boat launch facilities on both sides of the park.
 Boaters with four-wheel-drive vehicles can also launch off of beaches that are open to camping.
 The Silver Springs boat launch is located near the day-use area.
 At the North Shore Marina, the Churchill Beach boat launch is located along U.S. 50, one mile west of Lahontan Dam.